minhphuc477/KLTN/README.md

 - **Block V**: LogicNet for differentiable solvability constraints
 - **Block VI**: Symbolic WaveFunctionCollapse repair for broken paths
 - **Block VII**: MAP-Elites quality-diversity evaluation

+All 7 blocks are now fully integrated and work seamlessly together.

 See [ARCHITECTURE_DIAGRAMS.md](ARCHITECTURE_DIAGRAMS.md) for detailed ASCII diagrams of the system flow.